DilanjanDK7/fMRI-Processing-Pipeline-Epilepsy/README.md

     *   By default, the script looks for `dcm2bids_config.json` in the input directory or the script's directory.
     *   You can specify a path to your config file using the `--dcm2bids_config` flag when running the pipeline.

+4.  **Feature Extraction Configuration:**
+    *   The feature extraction module supports various features, including the recently updated ALFF, Hurst exponent, and fractal dimension calculations.
+    *   You can specify which features to extract using the `--features` flag when running the pipeline.
+    *   Parameters for individual features can be overridden using the `--param KEY=VALUE` flag.

 ## Usage

 Run from the project root directory: